Pre-Seed

 What milestones do I need to raise a pre-seed round?

 A defensible team, a clear thesis on the problem, and some early validation: a prototype, design partners, a waitlist, or domain credibility.
 Most pre-seed investors fund the team and the wedge, not metrics.
-Carta data shows median pre-seed team size has fallen to 2-3 people, with AI-native startups raising before any product exists.
+Teams are usually small (two to three founders), and some companies raise before any product exists when the team's track record warrants it.

 How much dilution should I expect at pre-seed?